andreasolborg/GroupUp/README.md

-# The firebase back-end service has unfortunately expired, so the functionality is very limited
+# The firebase back-end service has unfortunately expired, therefore the functionality is very limited